 7 Principles for Leadership Development in Movements

-1. Develop close relationships and community with your most fruitful leaders.
+1. Build close relationships with fruitful leaders.

-2. Invest in potential leaders as people, not only as multipliers.
+2. Invest in leaders as whole people.

-3. Give responsibility and authority.
+3. Give real responsibility and authority.

-6. Help leaders with evaluation, analysis and planning.
+6. Help with evaluation and planning.

 Take the Long View